 But it’s impossible to deny that Norma’s marriage absolutely did have some career benefits.
 When Norma said she wanted to play Juliet in Romeo and Juliet, Thalberg fought for her to play Juliet, even though she was in her mid-thirties at the time.
 And when Norma expressed an interest in playing Marie Antoinette, Thalberg immediately bought the rights to a biography on Antoinette specifically so Norma could play her.
 Some sources will say that people like Marion Davies and, yes, Joan Crawford were considered for Marie Antoinette, but that was only ever going to be Norma’s movie.

 Of course, most people would call that an unfair advantage, but Thalberg didn’t quite see it that way.
-You have to remember that Thalberg was not a healthy man.
+It’s important to remember that Thalberg was not a healthy man.
 Any time he fell ill, Norma was the one putting her career on hold to nurse him back to health and that was a responsibility that didn’t fall on any of the other MGM starlets.
 To Thalberg, being able to give Norma the career she wanted was his way of thanking her for that.

 Norma and Joan crossed paths for the first time in 1925 on the set of Lady of the Night.
-In Lady of the Night, Norma played two women who lead very different lives.
+In Lady of the Night, Norma played a dual role two women who lead very different lives.
 In one scene, the two women meet in a car, and to film that scene, Joan was brought on to serve as Norma’s double.
 According to Norma, Joan wasn’t fond of her from day one.
 In 1955, Norma wrote of their first encounter in her unpublished autobiography:

 “I found myself sitting in a car and in the other corner was a girl with the most beautiful eyes.
 They were the biggest eyes I had ever seen.
 But they didn’t trust me.
 I could see that.
 They never have.”